 Kids Books About 9/11 from Common Sense Media

-These stories, along with the stories of the heroic firefighters and police officers who were running into the buildings, while everyone else was running out are inspiring and encouraging.
+These stories, along with the stories of the heroic firefighters and police officers who were running into the buildings, are inspiring and encouraging.

 One of my favorite stories is of the New York Harbor captains who evacuated half a million people after the attack.
 You can see their story in this 12-minute documentary called Boatlift.